 Regulators rely on reporting of adverse drug reactions (ADRs) to make sure medicines on the market are acceptably safe.
 Unfortunately, all reporting systems suffer from under reporting.
 That is why UMC coordinates an annual social media campaign to raise awareness of pharmacovigilance systems among patients and the public, and promote recognition and reporting of suspected ADRs.

-For one week in November, medicine regulators across the globe simultaneously share campaign materials on their social media channels, with the hashtag #MedSafetyWeek.
+For one week each year, medicine regulators across the globe simultaneously share campaign materials on their social media channels, with the hashtag #MedSafetyWeek.
 The 2019 campaign, which ran on 25–29 November, focused on polypharmacy and the safe use of medicines in the elderly or those with complex conditions.
 Previous campaigns dealt with medicines safety in children and pregnancy (2018) and with over-the-counter medications (2017).

 Campaign materials include eye-catching animations produced by UMC, featuring funny cartoon characters whose unfortunate misuse of medicines leads to comical calamities.
 The short animations are adapted for use in each participating country – with text in the local language, logo of the medicine regulatory authority and a link to the national reporting system.
-We also produced generic versions of the animations in English, Spanish, Portuguese and Arabic.
-They can be viewed on our YouTube channel.
+Generic versions of the animations in English, Arabic, Portuguese and Spanish can be viewed on our YouTube channel.
 You can also download the animations and other graphic material from our library of free, downloadable assets.